NavjotSaroa/Mind-Control-Car-Project/README.md

 ## Stage 2: Figuring the car mobility out
 I am still a tad afraid of how expensive these EEG machines are so I will take another baby step first and try and have the car run with my voice as opposed to brain waves.
 Sound is still very much a wave so the idea still stands, I just wont have to give away my entire life savings just yet.

+### CarRunner.ino and AudioCar.py
+Not much to say here, it worked.